 The extent of the observer's participation in class discussions or other class activities is determined by the instructor.

-Observation of a class is not considered an audit, no tuition is charged and no transcript record is created.
+Observing a class is not considered an audit, so no tuition is charged and no transcript record is created.